abuiles/AnchorX/README.md

 If you want to build and deploy your app yourself, you'll need to eject from CRNA and use Xcode and Android Studio.

-This is usually as simple as running `npm run eject` in your project, which will walk you through the process.
+This is usually as simple as running `yarn run eject` in your project, which will walk you through the process.
 Make sure to install `react-native-cli` and follow the [native code getting started guide for React Native](https://facebook.github.io/react-native/docs/getting-started.html).

 #### Should I Use ExpoKit?